Do you think that a career in digital forensics is for you?

 Digital forensics, a branch of forensic science, is an increasingly popular domain, with many lucrative and career advancement opportunities in various industries.
 The science of digital forensics helps track hackers, retrieve stolen data, investigate the causes of incidents, and provide digital evidence.

 Have you ever met a person who is technical and works for criminal justice?
 A digital forensic investigator is the perfect amalgamation of these specializations.
-Those pursuing a career in digital forensics must have a certain set of skills, namely, technical and functional, to keep up with the ever-evolving industry.
+A digital forensic investigator is often referred to as a computer forensic investigator as most pieces of evidence associated with cybercrime can be found on computers.
+Those pursuing a digital forensics career must have a certain set of skills, namely, technical and functional, to keep up with the ever-evolving industry.

 Here are a couple of skills that are required to become a digital forensic investigator.